Eppo-exp/eppo-docs/docs/quickstart.md

 - an event table whose rows are logs of specific events that occurred at specific times.
 It should contain columns that roughly correspond to:

-  - timestamp
-  - user_id
-  - event type
-  - event value

-    For example, the first few rows of the table might look like this:

     | timestamp | user_id | event_type | event_value |
     | --------- | ------- | ------- | -------------- |
     | 2021-07-17T18:57:13.000Z	 | 49980400511307080 | Revenue | 45.5695	|
     | 2021-07-17T18:57:13.000Z	 | 2281323415877132491 | Subscription | 1 |

-If you do not already have these tables set up, please refer to the [feature flagging](./connecting-your-data/feature-flagging/index.md) section for more instructions.
+If you do not have a feature flagging tool integrated, please refer to the [feature flagging](./connecting-your-data/feature-flagging/) section for more instructions.

+If you have a feature flagging tool integrated but do not have an assignment table set up in your data warehouse, please follow the instructions [here](./connecting-your-data/assignment-tables/) to log your assignment data.

 ## 1. Create Eppo account